 Good Lawn Practices and Products Have Made This Problem a Thing of the Past

 There's an old saying that many lawn-owners have been living by for years.
-It goes something like this: Don't fertilize your lawn in the summer because you'll cause lawn burn.
+It goes something like this: Don't feed your lawn in the summer because you'll cause lawn burn.
 Lawn burn sounds terrible.
 But what is it?

 Origins of Lawn Burn

 Years ago, people used primarily fast-release and agriculture-grade fertilizers on their lawns.
 These products often applied too much nitrogen at one time, and the microbes in the soil couldn't break it all down.
 The excess nitrogen in the fertilizer in the soil caused the grass to start giving water back to the soil, causing it to dry out.
 This resulted in a burned look to the lawn.